-The Missouri Senate has unanimously passed legislation to move the filing period for the state’s party primaries back by one month.
+The Missouri Senate has given first-round approval to legislation that would push back the filing period for the state’s August primaries by one month.

 The bill’s backers say the filing period needs to be moved forward to March 27th through April 24th, due to legal uncertainty over the State House and Senate district maps.
 Currently, the filing period begins February 28th and ends March 27th for all state and federal races this year.

 A Missouri senator has introduced legislation that would push back the state's time period for candidates to file for public office.

 The legislation introduced Wednesday would push the filing period back to begin on March 27.
 The filing period was originally scheduled to begin Feb.
 28. The change will affect races for seats in the state legislature and the U.S. House.

 Sen. Mike Parson, a Bolivar Republican, said the change was necessary because state lawmakers might not have enough time to file for their candidacies.

 The congressional redistricting map passed last year by Missouri lawmakers has been upheld by a Cole County judge.

 Following a three-day court battle, Circuit Judge Daniel Green ruled late Friday that the districts in the so-called Grand Compromise Map do comply with the state constitution’s requirement that congressional districts be “as compact as may be.”
 Gerry Greiman, one of the plaintiff’s attorneys, disagrees.

 A Missouri judge could rule in mid-February on a lawsuit challenging new boundaries for state House districts.

 The case was scheduled for a Friday hearing before Cole County Circuit Judge Pat Joyce.
 Instead, the judge gave attorneys on both sides a Feb.
 10 deadline for submitting written arguments.
 Joyce could rule the following week.
 Candidates currently can start filing Feb.
 28 for this year's elections.